6 Simple Ways to Help Family Members with Traumatic Brain Injuries

 Traumatic brain injuries (TBIs) compose just one category of brain injury.
-These injuries occur when an external force of some kind deals a blow to the head, crushes, or penetrates it.
+These injuries occur when an external force of some kind deals a blow, crushes, or penetrates the head.
 These injuries can include:

 - Closed Head Injury: Also known as a closed brain injury, this type of head injury deals a sharp blow to the head that batters the brain but does not penetrate it.
 A concussion is a classic example of a closed brain injury.